-This is no surprise.
-Smartphones and tablets have become the new prime way to communicate, and access information.
+Smartphones and tablets have become the new prime way to communicate and access information.
 According to The Verge, more people are searching on mobile devices than ever before.
-Taking into account the increased smartphone and tablet usage, Google has updated its SEO algorithm to take into account mobile website usability.
-In the world of mobile-first indexing, a website that doesn’t work well on mobile can be affected negatively in Google’s rankings.
+Google has updated its SEO algorithm based on the increase in smartphone and tablet usage.
+In the world of mobile-first indexing, a website that isn’t optimized for mobile is missing out on ranking opportunities.

-88% percent of smartphone users are using their device to conduct search on Google
+88% percent of smartphone users are using their device to conduct a search on Google

 Source: Think With Google

 In company with the previous statistic, is the fact that the majority of cellphone users use their phones to conduct searches.
-According to the report Understanding Consumers’ Local Search Behavior, 88% of smartphone perform searches, making the need for a mobile-friendly website crucial.
+According to the report Understanding Consumers’ Local Search Behavior, 88% of smartphones perform searches, making the need for a mobile-friendly website crucial.
 People are searching on the go, and are looking for local results.
 Google is looking to provide the most practical, precise and relevant local search results through their regularly updated mobile-friendly ranking algorithm.
-Optimize your local listings with a smart local search marketing plan in place.
+Make sure to optimize your local listings with a smart local search marketing plan.

-18% of local mobile searches lead to sales on the same day
+18% of local smartphone searches led to a purchase within a day

 People aren’t just Googling the latest cat video.
 They’re looking for the best store, the best product and the best service near them, and for them.
 With the power to Google, consumers are behind the wheel of their purchases and investments, and as we’ve learned, they never really go past the first page.
 So does “the best decision” = a high Google search ranking?
 To an extent, absolutely.